Skip to Content

 Minecraft has been my childhood-favorite game (up until recently when Microsoft+Mojang has been ruining it with their corporate shenanigans), and it's where I first learned, through a LOT OF PATIENCE, how to program.
 For those that don't know, Minecraft is a voxel-based sandbox game that took the world by storm.

 Due to it's flexibility and open-world sandbox nature, so many niche communities have spawned to build massive structures, perform intense manhunts, play survival minecraft with each other in SMPs (Survival Multi-Player), create minigames, and even mod the game.
 One such community is the Origins mod community, a community based around a superpower mod.
-You can find all the work I've done for that community on this page.

 Learning to Program